 - 3.1 Social media can be used by the Council as an effective and measurable way to achieve resident engagement and attract publicity.
 However, it isn't something that stands alone.
 To be effective it needs to integrate as part of the general communications mix.
-Any planned campaigns, promotions and activities can be plugged in to social media platforms to increase reach and exposure. - 3.2 The aim of this Policy is to ensure: - Engagement with individuals and communities and successful promotion of councilbased services through the use of social media - A consistent approach is adopted and maintained in the use of social media - That Council information remains secure and is not compromised through the use of social media - That users operate within existing policies, guidelines and relevant legislation. - That the Council's reputation is not damaged or adversely affected - 3.3 The Council will make use of these tools to quickly disseminate information but carefully control their use in order to minimise the risks as stated above. - 3.4 At this time the Council will manage the following social media accounts:
+Any planned campaigns, promotions and activities can be plugged in to social media platforms to increase reach and exposure. - 3.2 The aim of this Policy is to ensure: - Engagement with individuals and communities and successful promotion of councilbased services through the use of social media - A consistent approach is adopted and maintained in the use of social media - That Council information remains secure and is not compromised through the use of social media - That users operate within existing policies, guidelines and relevant legislation. - That the Council's reputation is not damaged or adversely affected - 3.3 The Council will make use of these tools to quickly disseminate information but carefully control their use in order to minimise the risks as stated above. - 3.4 At this time the Council will manage two social media accounts:

+'''

-'Hungerford Town Council' - Facebook page @Hungerford_TC - Twitter account 'Hungerford Town Council' - You Tube 'Hungerford Town Council' - Instagram
+'Hungerford Town Council' - Facebook page @Hungerford_TC - Twitter account

+'''

-These accounts will be limited to providing information on Council activities and official releases of public information from trusted sources such as West Berkshire Council.
+These accounts will be limited to providing information on Council activities and official releases of public information from trusted sources such as WBC.

-· This policy provides a structured approach to using social media and will ensure that it is effective, lawful and does not compromise Council information or computer systems/networks.
+• This policy provides a structured approach to using social media and will ensure that it is effective, lawful and does not compromise Council information or computer systems/networks.